 With that said, due to the cross and backward compatibility of the PCIe interface, most PCIe devices can be used on any PCIe slot as long as they can fit.

-This means that you can install any other device be it a network card, video capture card, SSD expansion card etc into the x16 slot.
+You can install any other device, a network card, video capture card, or SSD expansion card, into the x16 slot.

 Of course, if you install a smaller card on an X16 slot, you will be sacrificing the precious high throughput slot.

 Will a PCIe X1, X4, or X8 Card Work Faster on X16 Slot?